Naviden/Rladies_HTesting/README.md

 # Hypothesis Testing : RLadies Milan

-### Please make sure you have RStudio installed. you also need to install them following libraries:
+### Please make sure you have RStudio installed. you also need to install the following libraries:
  - dplyr
  - sjstats
  - Rcmdr